-In this post we’ll explore the various different types of absence.
+In this post, we’ll explore the various different types of absence.
 We’ll describe what each type is, and discuss how it might affect your business.
-Then we’ll offer some tips on how you can manage each type of absence to minimise disruption, and to do what’s right for your employees.
+Then we’ll offer some tips on how you can manage each type of absence to minimise disruption and to do what’s right for your employees.

-Planned absence might also be known as authorised absence.
+Planned absence might also be known as an authorised absence.
 Your team, and your business, needs this to survive.

-The most common form of planned absence is annual leave, or holiday.
+The most common form of planned absence is annual leave or holiday.

-We shouldn’t have to explain why holiday is good for your employees and your business.
+We shouldn’t have to explain why a holiday is good for your employees and your business.
 Employees that work flat-out without taking breaks will probably not be the most productive members of your team.
 All work and no play can also make stress and burnout more likely, which can be very bad for business.

 If you want your people to be happy and fulfilled in their work, it’s essential that they enjoy the best possible work/life balance.
 Planned absence is a major part of this.
 We all need a break now and then.